Running up Vless+WS+TLS+CDN server with Singbox core

 EOF

-You can start, restart and stop the Singbox service with the following commands.
-Remember to enter the enable command only once so that when the server is turned off, the singbox will run automatically again.
+You can start, restart, and stop the Singbox service with the following commands.
+Remember to enter the enable command only once, so when the server reboots, the singbox will run automatically again.

 Systemctl enable sing-box.service